luismartinezs/luis-martinez-site/content/blog/anki.md

 But we're going to fix that.

-If you know that you can import decks create by other people, you may be thinking: _I'll import someone else's deck_.
+If you know that you can import decks created by other people, you may be thinking: _I'll import someone else's deck_.

 You could indeed do that, but I discourage it. **Creating your own cards will help you study and force you to summarize what you are learning**.
 And the cards will "make more sense" to you.